-- Posts that are mostly “romantic” in nature (hearts and flowers), or have all been posted within a short period of time, pictures of the guy with a kid (they’re often posing as “single dads”), memes, quotes (again see above), or random cute animals.
+- Posts that are mostly “romantic” in nature (hearts and flowers), pictures of the guy with a kid (they’re often posing as “single dads”), memes, quotes (again see above), or random cute animals.

 - All or almost all of the posts in their feed have been posted within a short time frame.

 - Anyone you don’t know who tries to send a direct message, often just “hi,” “hello dear,” “hi beautiful,” or some smarmy pickup line, or product pitch (cough*bitcoin*cough), or a link or image.